davegrays/goku/README.md

-## This is a work-in-progress repo for downloading lots of publicly available animated images

-### The ultimate goal is to use these images for fine-tuning a SD model for image2image translation
+## Implement diffusion denoising models from scratch

-- setup your conda environment with setup.sh
+- run setup.sh to setup your environment
-- use download.ipynb to gather images from miyazaki movies
+- run code in download.ipynb to gather images from miyazaki movies
-- underlying code samples can be found in goku/etl
+- use training.ipynb to train a model and generate sample imagery